eduardavalerio/Bioinformatics-OBITools/ngsfilter files/readme.md

 | Library code | Sample code | Tags | Forward | Reverse | Plate position |
 | ------------ | ----------- | ---- | ------- | ------- | -------------- |

-The OBITools pipeline accept the ngsfilte on a txt or tsv file.

-For more informations access [Ubuntu Manuals](https://manpages.ubuntu.com/manpages/focal/man1/ngsfilter.1.html).

 The files were named as **ngsfilter_libX_pontos - ptXs/w.tsv**

 - Lib1 - Alcatrazes Archipelago